BytesOfMan/the-crypto-guy/content/posts/20200622isgoldmoney.md

 Less than 100 miles from their destination, the Spanish squadron sighted four British frigates.

 Now, Britain and Spain were not technically at war.
-But Britain was very much at war with Napoleonic France, and British intelligence had learned of Spain's present and future French support.
+But Britain was very much at war with Napoleonic France.
+And British intelligence had learned of Spain's present and future French support.

 Alvear, who spoke fluent English, was summoned to the Spanish flagship to assist in the pending negotiation.
 He took his 15 year-old son Carlos and left the _Mercedes_ for the _Medea_.